 The federal debt is the total amount of money that the federal government owes, either to its investors or to itself.
 Total federal debt rose to $26.9 trillion at the end of fiscal year 2020.

-You can see a breakdown of who these investors and holders of intragovernmental debt (debt held by government accounts) are in the graphic below.
+You can see a breakdown of these investors and holders of intragovernmental debt (debt held by government accounts) in the graphic below

-Sources: 2018 Financial Report (bar chart).
-GAO analysis of data from the Department of the Treasury, Schedules of Federal Debt and Treasury Bulletins and the Federal Reserve, Financial Accounts of the United States (pie charts).
-GAO analysis of data from the Department of the Treasury, the Federal Reserve Bank of New York, and the Board of Governors of the Federal Reserve System, Foreign Portfolio Holdings of U.S. Securities as of June 30, 2017 (map).
+Sources: Fiscal Year 2019 Financial Report (bar chart).
+GAO analysis of data from the Department of the Treasury, Schedules of Federal Debt and the Federal Reserve, Financial Accounts of the United States (pie charts).
+GAO analysis of data from the Department of the Treasury, the Federal Reserve Bank of New York, and the Board of Governors of the Federal Reserve System, Foreign Portfolio Holdings of U.S. Securities as of June 28, 2019 (map).

-Notes: Countries highlighted on the map hold at least $1 billion in Treasury securities and together represent about 99 percent of all foreign holdings.
-China refers to mainland China; territories such as Hong Kong are reported separately.
+Notes: Countries highlighted on the map hold at least $1 billion in Treasury securities and together represent more than 99 percent of all foreign holdings.
+China refers to mainland China; Hong Kong and Macau are reported separately.
 Data on Treasury securities held by Serbia and Montenegro are reported together, totaling about $1.7 billion as of June 28, 2019 (map).
 The map does not include data for Treasury securities held by international and regional organizations, unknown countries, and countries for which Treasury did not report data.

 Data: TXT | PDF

-As shown in the graphic above, more than 75 percent of foreign holdings of Treasury securities can be attributed to 14 countries.
-China (excluding territories such as Hong Kong) and Japan have the largest holdings.
+As shown in the graphic above, more than 75 percent of foreign holdings of Treasury securities can be attributed to 15 countries.
+China (excluding Hong Kong and Macau) and Japan have the largest holdings.
 However, this does not mean that residents of these countries are the ultimate owners.
 The data only identify where the securities are held.
 Obtaining accurate information on the actual foreign owners is often not possible, because chains of foreign financial intermediaries are often involved in the custody or management of these securities.

 Treasury's overarching debt management goal is to ensure the federal government's financing needs are met at the lowest cost to taxpayers over time.
 To achieve this goal, Treasury issues a variety of marketable securities in sufficient amounts to ensure the liquidity of each, and maintains a regular and predictable auction schedule.
 This schedule provides investors with greater certainty and better information with which to plan their investments.